A Chiastic Reconfiguration Of Joel

 Chapter 1 4 What the locust swarm has left the great locusts have eaten; what the great locusts have left the young locusts have eaten; what the young locusts have left other locusts have eaten.

-Extraordinarily large swarms of locusts devastate the land of the Israelites before the start of the Millennial Reign, with each succeeding generation of locust devouring whatever remains from the previous attack.
+Extraordinarily large swarms of locusts devastate the land of the Israelites before the start of the Millennial Reign, with each succeeding generation of locust devouring whatever remains from the previous attack. ( Note the parallel poetic structure - the generations of people of subunit A1 above pass on the story of the generations of locusts of this subunit.)

 Chapter 1 5 Wake up, you drunkards, and weep!
 Wail, all you drinkers of wine; wail because of the new wine, for it has been snatched from your lips.

 Note that throughout this book, Joel uses the literary technique of focussing on a few particulars of an event to create a vivid picture of the whole.
-So the destruction of vines in this passage represent the destruction of all the crops of the land; and the drunkards represent all the Israelites.
+So the destruction of vines in this passage represents the destruction of all the crops of the land; and the drunkards represent all the Israelites.

 Subunit B2: Waves of locusts attack the Israelites (1:6-7)